olivierots/Infrastructure-Automation-Using-Ansible/README.md

 ```

 ```
-Ansible limitations:
+## Ansible limitations: ##
 ansible cant install an OS, you'd have to do that with kickstart then use ansible to add packages etc ansible does not track what changes are made to files on a system, not does it track what user or process made those changes
 ```

 ```
-Ansible architecture:
+## Ansible architecture ##
-host inventory file: list of clients you're going to manage
+* host inventory file: list of clients you're going to manage
-modules: ansible comes with 100s of modules that get executed when you run a playbook and taks include your modules
+* modules: ansible comes with 100s of modules that get executed when you run a playbook and taks include your modules They are reusable, standalone scripts that can be used by the Ansible API, or by ansible-playbook programs e.g yum, service, copy, lineinfile etc.
-         They are reusable, standalone scripts that can be used by the Ansible API, or by ansible-playbook programs e.g yum, service, copy, lineinfile etc. ansible.cfg: main ansible config file that contains stuffs like your remote users, privileges & your inventory etc.
+* ansible.cfg: main ansible config file that contains stuffs like your remote users, privileges & your inventory etc.
-Playbooks: describe automation jobs and playbook uses a very simple language YAML.
+* playbooks: describe automation jobs and playbook uses a very simple language YAML.
+* roles: roles are ways of splitting ansible tasks into files which are easier to manipulate with.
 ```

 ```